TDiR: Transformer based Diffusion for Image Restoration Tasks: Literature Review

 \section{Literature Review}

-Among the various image restoration tasks, denoising is a crucial process that aims to reduce or eliminate noise in images.
-Noise can originate from low-light conditions or errors during image transmission and often appears as graininess, speckles, or random pixel variations that obscure critical visual details.
-Denoising enhances image clarity and quality while preserving essential features, such as edges and textures.
-Ren~\emph{et~al.}~\cite{Denoise1} proposed a prior-based deep neural network that consistently adapts to different noise levels.
-In~\cite{Denoise2}, the authors developed a CNN to perform denoising as a middle step in the image restoration.
-Similarly, Zhang~\emph{et~al.}~\cite{Denoise3} utilized a CNN to handle different noise levels by employing a residual learning strategy in their system.
-The authors in~\cite{Denoise4} applied a residual learning approach with a deep neural network to effectively extract hierarchical features.
-Zamir~\emph{et~al.}~\cite{Denoise5} investigated the use of generative models and presented a cycle network for the image denoising task.
+Among the various image restoration tasks~\cite{9113285}, denoising is a vital process that seeks to reduce or eliminate noise within images.
+Noise may originate in low-light conditions or from errors during image transmission and often appears as graininess, speckles, or random pixel variations that obscure critical visual details.
+Denoising~\cite{rahman2021structure,anwar2019real} enhances image clarity and quality while preserving essential features, such as edges and textures.
+Ren~\emph{et~al.}~\cite{Denoise1} proposed a prior-based deep neural network that consistently adapts to various noise levels.
+In~\cite{Denoise2}, the authors developed a CNN to perform denoising as a step in the image restoration process.
+Similarly, Zhang~\emph{et~al.}~\cite{Denoise3} used a CNN to address different noise levels by applying a residual learning strategy in their system.
+The authors of~\cite {Denoise4} implemented a residual learning approach using a deep neural network to effectively extract hierarchical features.
+Zamir~\emph{et~al.}~\cite{Denoise5} explored the use of generative models and introduced a cycle network for the image denoising task.

-Another significant problem in restoration is the image deraining problem, which involves removing rain streaks or raindrops from pictures captured in outdoor environments.
-Rain significantly degrades visibility and image quality, creating noise-like streaks and reducing contrast.
-These effects make it challenging to identify or analyze objects accurately, particularly in fields such as autonomous driving and outdoor surveillance.
-Deraining aims to enhance image clarity by separating and removing rain artifacts while maintaining the integrity of the underlying scene.
-This task becomes challenging due to the varying shapes, sizes, and intensities of raindrops and streaks.
+Another major challenge in restoration is image de-raining~\cite{Hussain2022Pyramidal}, which involves removing rain streaks and raindrops from images captured outdoors.
+Rain significantly degrades visibility and image quality, creating noise-like streaks and lowering contrast.
+These effects make it difficult to accurately identify or analyze objects, especially in applications such as autonomous driving and outdoor surveillance.
+Deraining improves image clarity by separating rain artifacts and preserving the integrity of the underlying scene.
+This task is challenging because raindrops and streaks vary in shape, size, and intensity.